 You will find no "kiss-me-quick hats" here, but you will find a number of antique and gift shops.
 Southwold is also famous for its amber and its beer-Adnams brewery, which brews real ales popular with discerning drinkers well beyond the borders of Suffolk.

 Events - 2011

 Ways With Words - Five glorious star-studded days of books, ideas and lively debate in the beautiful seaside setting of Southwold.
-Past speakers include Michael Beurke, Sandi Toksvig and Kate Adie.
+This years speakers include Kate Adie, John Snow and Jeremy Paxman.